Exporting to the U.S.: Solutions to Overcoming Duties

 This situation calls for a careful analysis of U.S. market penetration strategies, considering not only duties but also logistics costs and increasingly fierce competition.

-While the geopolitical scenario is pending redefinition and new arrangements may be established, direct investment in the United States, through the establishment of subsidiaries or joint ventures, can be an effective strategy to mitigate the impact of tariffs and ensure greater long-term competitiveness.
+While the geopolitical scenario is pending redefinition and new arrangements could be established, direct investment in the United States, through the establishment of subsidiaries or joint ventures, can be an effective strategy to mitigate the impact of tariffs and ensure greater long-term competitiveness.
 This approach also allows access to local financing and the benefit of government incentives, depending on the state chosen for establishment.

 We have already discussed how open a company in the United States can facilitate business relationships with local companies, which often prefer to interact with companies subject to U.S. jurisdiction, thus simplifying administrative procedures and speeding up response times.